solarretrace/tephra-rs/notes.md

 Outside of those, there is no obvious and automatic way to determine where spans should break.

+# Additional parse failure contexts
+In addition to the above highlightings, it is often beneficial to know what was expected, and more importantly, *why* it was expected.
+If a parse fails, we know what parser was running and what it is expecting to find.
+If some prefix of an unambiguous parse succeeds, then we also know why we're expecting something.

+A parse can fail for many reasons, and some of those failures should be ignored depending on context.

+    It is a successful match
+    It is an attempt to match
+        .. because a prefix of it was successful
+            1. Use `atomic` to delineate the section
+            2. Why are we parsing?
+            3. What failed? -> in ParseError
+            4. What was expected. -> in ParseError

+        .. because a validation condition failed
+            1. use `section` to delineate the section.
+            2. Why are we parsing?
+            3. What failed? -> in ParseError
+            4. What was expected. -> in ParseError
+    It is not an attempt to match
+        .. because no prefix was successful
+            1. use `maybe` to delineate the section
+        .. because a validation condition failed
+            1. use `maybe` to delineate the section

 ## General purpose parsers